 Why Do Some Canines Have Tears?

 While many people have claimed their dogs have shed tears, it's most likely not a response to their feelings of sadness, grief, or nervousness.
-If you notice tears on your dog, there may be other reasons for this — some of which may need to be checked by a veterinarian.
+If you notice tears on your dog's eyes watering often, there may be other reasons for this — some of which may need to be checked by a veterinarian.
 A dog may shed tears because of allergies.
 This could be seasonal or caused by certain smells or food.

 You'll often notice sneezing, coughing, inflammation, and other symptoms as well.
 It might also be a result of an infection.
 If their eye is red or swelling, or if you notice mucus or blood in their tears, your dog could have an eye infection.
-Your dog could also be suffering from a scratched cornea.
+Your dog's eyes could also be suffering from a scratched cornea.
 Some dogs may simply just have something caught in their eye, like dust.
 A very common reason dogs produce tears is blocked tear ducts.

-Tear ducts drain your dog's liquid back towards the nasal area of the throat and nose.
-But when it's blocked, the tears will drip outwards.
+ear ducts drain your dog's liquid back towards the nasal area of the throat and nose.
+But when it's blocked, the tears will the blocked tear duct and drip outwards.
 After a while, the tears will dampen their fur or lead to skin irritation.
 You'll start to notice discolored fur around their eyes, usually brown or red.
+If their fur is discolored and wet, you may need to bring them to the vet.
+But, for the owners of some breeds like Maltese, Yorkshire terriers, Pekinese, Shih Tzus, and Poodles, tears or watery eyes are a genetic trait.

-How Do Dogs Cry?
+How Can Dogs Cry?

+While dogs can't produce tears when they're sad, they'll often show their emotion in other ways.
+Sometimes they may seem withdrawn and lethargic.
+They might even stop eating.
 Other dogs will cry out, usually in the form of whining, whimpering, and howling.
 This can be very distressing for owners to hear or witness since we want our pets to be happy.
 It's important to pinpoint the reason why your dog might be howling and whimpering so you can offer a solution that makes them feel better.

-Why Do Dogs Cry?
+Why Can Dogs Cry?

 Begging